 - Giving feedback

-These are just a few examples, but training should be tailored to their needs and your organization's needs.
+These are just a few examples of topics that many executive training programs include.
+Training should be tailored to their needs and your organization's needs.

 After and while they receive training, reviewing and assessing how they're doing is important.
 This can be done through one-on-one meetings, performance reviews, or informal check-ins.
-Schedule regular check-ins to offer feedback and help troubleshoot any problems that come up.
+Schedule regular check-ins to offer feedback and help troubleshoot any problems.

 An organization is only as strong as its leaders.
 That's why it's so important to cultivate the next generation of managers through a mentorship program.